solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 ### Lack of Fairness

-Fairness is defined as **ensuring that an AI system is free from bias and discrimination and that they treat everyone fairly and equally**.
+Fairness is defined as **ensuring that an AI system is free from bias and discrimination and **that treats everyone fairly** and equally**.
 In the world of Generative AI, we want to ensure that exclusionary worldviews of marginalized groups are not reinforced by the model's output.

 These types of outputs are not only destructive to building positive product experiences for our users, but they also cause further societal harm.
 As application builders, we should always keep a wide and diverse user base in mind when building solutions with Generative AI.